KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-max by mirko3000](https://github.com/mirko3000/MMM-max)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Typo: Found `Magic Mirror` in file `.gitignore`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `.gitignore`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `MMM-max.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-max.js`: Replace it with `MagicMirror²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-MBTA by edward-shen](https://github.com/edward-shen/MMM-MBTA)